knowledge is power

 that every victim talking to law enforcement deserves an advocate by their side.

-that sexual threats to children should be reported to the police.
+that sexual threats to children should be reported to civil authorities.

 real accountability is possible.